-Three 60-minute exams 12% eac
+Three 60-minute exams 12% ead

 Online Homework 15%

 Laboratory 20%

-Quizzes 4%
+Discussion participation 4%

 Clicker participation 3%

 Final Exam 22%

 TOTAL 100%

 Your scores are always available to you at Learn@UW.
 There are no opportunities for extra credit beyond the couple points on assignments.